 Registered users of your Bright Pattern Contact Center solution are assigned privileges that can be used to control access to various contact center functions.
 Privileges are arranged in the same way as they appear on the Roles page of the Contact Center Administrator application.
 For general information about privileges and roles, see section Roles.

-Privileges are organized into six categories (i.e., groups):
+Privileges are organized into seven categories (i.e., groups):

 - Interaction Handling

 Note: Some service configuration changes that affect agent behavior are not picked up dynamically by Agent Desktop.
 Thus, after making a change to privileges, we recommend that all affected agents re-login to Agent Desktop.